 OVERVIEW: The Alexander and Margaret Stewart Trust supports organizations working in pediatric cancer and other illnesses.
 The trust prioritizes groups in the Metro Washington, D.C., region.

 IP TAKE: The Stewart Trust supports organizations both large and small.
-If you’re located outside the DC area, you’re not completely out of luck here.
-But you should make sure that you highlight how your work aligns with the trust’s objectives in your letter of inquiry.
+Organizations located outside the D.C. area should make sure to highlight how their work aligns with the trust’s objectives in your letter of inquiry.

-Grants typically range from $25,000 to $100,000, with a few falling above and below that bracket.
+Grants typically range from $25,000 to $100,000.
 To learn more about the types of organizations the trust supports, explore its recent grants page.

 The Alexander and Margaret Stewart Trust accepts grant applications throughout the year.
 Those applications should be received by the trust around the middle of September to have a chance at getting funding the following year.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).